 The G.8275.1 profile is also used in telecom networks where phase or time-of-day synchronization is required and where each network device participates in the PTP protocol.

-Because a boundary clock is used at every node in the chain between PTP Grandmaster and PTP Slave, there is reduction in time error accumulation through the network.
+Because a boundary clock is used at every node in the chain between PTP Grandmaster and PTP Subordinate, there is reduction in time error accumulation through the network.

 More About G.8275.1